goldstar/itunes-connect-slack/README.md

 ### get-app-status.rb
 Ruby script that uses Spaceship to connect to iTunes Connect.
 It then stdouts a JSON blob with your app info.
 It only looks for apps that aren't yet live.

-### poll-itc.js
+### poll-itc.rb
-Node script to invoke the ruby script at certain intervals.
-It uses a key/value store to check for changes, and then invokes `post-update.js`.
+Ruby script to invoke the get-app-status.rb at certain intervals.
+It uses a key/value store to check for changes, and then invokes `post-update.rb`.

-### post-update.js
+### post-update.rb
-Node script that uses Slack's node.js SDK to send a message as a bot.
+Ruby script that uses Slack's Ruby SDK to send a message as a bot.
 It also calculates the number of hours since submission.